flopezag/tutorials.secured-OrionLD/docs/index.md

 ### PEP Proxy - Access CEF Context Broker with an Authorization token - Other users (e.g. Eve)

 Let’s see now the different operations launched by an external users.
+Remind that **Eve** is a user registered in the system, but she has no permissions to manage the personal data stored in the **CEF Context Broker**.
+Therefore, we need to send the credentials of the Eve user to the Keyrock – Identity Management instance to recover the proper `access_tken`.

 #### :four::two: Request